 - Eat traditional Hawaiian food

-For more ideas, check out our guide to the best things to do in Hawaii.
+Want more ideas?
+Check out our complete list of the best things to do in Hawaii!

 Hawaii travel tips